Installation | Maintenance | Beyond Lino

 appy.pod is part of the appy

-automatically installed together with Lino into your Python
+installed together with Lino into your Python environment.

-But appy requires two system packages libreoffice and python3-uno which must be installed using something like this:
+The appy Python package requires two system packages libreoffice and python3-uno, which must be installed like this:

 $ sudo apt-get install libreoffice python3-uno